am1goo/unity-plugin-spritesheet-3000/README.md

 ```

 ## What's next?
-- [ ] Add ability to trimming all transparent pixels from frames
+- [x] Add ability to trimming all transparent pixels from frames
-- [ ] Export all frames to `UnityEngine.U2D.SpriteAtlas` file with `.spriteatlas` extension
+- [x] Export all frames to `UnityEngine.U2D.SpriteAtlas` file with `.asset` extension

 ## Tested in
 - **Unity 2019.4.x**